mwielgoszewski/jython-burp-api/README.md

 Features
 --------
 By default, we monitor a list of registered menu items for any changes.
-If a file has changed (i.e., it's last modification time was updated), the API will automatically attempt to reload it.
+If a file has changed (i.e., its last modification time was updated), the API will automatically attempt to reload it.
 This is great for active development and debugging of Burp extensions.